 A close look at the WIOA Planning Region 9 existing and emerging high-demand, high-wage occupations reveals that these positions are concentrated in a handful of categories including: Healthcare Practitioners and Technicians, Information Technology, Installation, Maintenance, and Repair, Businesses and Financial, and Management occupations.
-Moreover, over half of the top 25 existing in-demand, high-wage occupations in the region require a bachelor's degree as a minimal level of education.
 Figure 4 shows the number of programs available in WIOA Planning Region 9 for each of the top 15 existing in-demand occupations.